 Terminology: Landraces generally refer to strains that were never systematically farmed or bred, essentially meaning they develop their own characteristics as a sub-type or ‘strain’

-Here are some well-known South African landrace strains, and some foreign strains which are commonly grown outdoors:
+Here are some well-known South African landrace strains and some foreign strains that are commonly grown outdoors: